ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 absolute or relative to the current yaw direction.
-If the direction is relative you can also (separately) specify whether the value is added or subtracted from the current heading (note that the vehicle will always turn in direction that most quickly gets it to the new target heading regardless of the ``param3`` value).
+If the direction is relative you can also (separately) specify whether the value is added or subtracted from the current heading (note that the vehicle will always turn in the direction that most quickly gets it to the new target heading regardless of the ``param3`` value).